gztrk-engineer/iam-docs/docs/IAM-More-Topics/verify-id-web-sdk.md

 To integrate your app with Transmit, you'll need to configure an application in the Admin Portal.

 From the [Applications](https://portal.transmitsecurity.io/applications) page, [create an application](/guides/user/create_new_application.md) or use an existing application.
 Enter the following settings:

 1. For **Client type** , select **Web**.
 2. For **Redirect URI** , enter your website URL.
 This is a required field.

-Your client ID and client secret for API calls are auto generated upon app creation.
+Your client ID and client secret for API calls are auto generated once you've created the app.

 ## Step 2: Implement callback